 For many Illinois households, energy costs place a severe and continuing stress on the family’s budget.
 In some instances, the household is forced to make painful decisions regarding which bills to pay and which necessities to go without.
 The Low Income Home Energy Assistance Program (LIHEAP) is designed to help low-income households pay for winter energy services.
 The amount of assistance received is determined by a number of factors, including number of people in the home, household income, type of fuel used for heating and geographic location.
-An applicant does not have to own their home or even pay energy bills directly to get assistance.
 An over-due bill or shut-off notice is not required.
 Emergency assistance is also available if the household is disconnected from any energy source needed for heating and/or a delivered fuel supplier has refused to deliver and the tank contains 25% or less.
 Any questions should be directed to the Crosswalk Energy Assistance Staff.

 Who is Eligible?

 You may be eligible to receive assistance under the Low Income Home Energy Assistance Program if your household’s gross income is at or below LIHEAP’s income guideline levels.
 To qualify, you must also be the Customer of Record (COR) at your utility company.
 If you rent, and your heat and/or electric is included in the rent, then your rent must be greater than 30 percent of your income in order to be eligible to receive benefits.

 How to Apply:

 We serve Franklin, Jefferson, and Williamson County for Energy Assistance (LIHEAP).